EdenWise/hjcrc/HJCSIC.md

 She eventually obtained leadership.
 From this, she created an ethical code and warned people away from selfishness.
 She helped the less fortunate.
-A more peaceful age lasted for a bit but the stress shortened her son's life.
+A more peaceful age prevailed.
+The age lasted for awhile, as long as her son's stressed life held out.
 The impetus for the golden age was kept quiet (people wanted to preserve distinction and it dissolved).
 The seer (the narcissist's supervisor), having been superseded for a time, got vicious (the Bible calls this "crafty" [Gen 3:1]).
 He repeated her visits to the less fortunate, tempted them to label people as lessers (discriminate), and for doing so, offer them inclusion with the narcissistic men.